Caput Succedaneum Newborn

 What is Caput Succedaneum?

-Caput succedaneum is a neonatal birth complication involving localized swelling or edema that may be present on the newborn’s head after a vaginal delivery.
-The edema (swelling due to excess fluid trapped under the baby’s scalp) is usually benign resulting from the compression and pressure on the baby’s head as they pass through the birth canal.
+The edema is usually benign, resulting from the compression and pressure on the baby’s head as they pass through the birth canal.

 What Causes Caput Succedaneum?

-Causes of Caput Succedaneum During Delivery
+What Causes Caput Succedaneum During Delivery?

 - Premature rupture of membranes (PROM)